 The Department is fortunate to have a beautiful performance space in its main building, serving as an ideal venue for performances by students and visiting musicians.
-The hall has two storeys of seating, is fully equipped with a high quality 5:1 sound system using large Genelec loudspeakers, and also has computer (PC) and video projection facilities.
+The hall has two storeys of seating, is fully equipped with a professional 5:1 sound system using large Genelec loudspeakers, and also has computer (PC) and AV facilities.

-The majority of smaller classes and seminars are held in a lecture room situated in the Department's main building.
-This room has a high quality stereo sound system using ATC loudspeakers, computer (PC), video projector and interactive whiteboard.
+The majority of smaller classes and seminars are held in a lecture room situated in the Department's main building Divinity House.
+This room has a high quality stereo sound system, computer (PC), and AV facilities.

 Music Technology Suite

-Rooms for individual practice and group rehearsals are available in 49 North Bailey, and can be booked out free of charge by music students.
+Rooms for individual practice and group rehearsals are available on the second floor of 49 North Bailey, and can be booked out free of charge by music students.
 The four practice rooms are sound proofed and acoustically treated.
 Practice room 1 is the largest and is equipped with a Yamaha C3; practice room 2 is medium size and is equipped with digital stage piano, drum kit, bass and guitar amps, and PA; practice room 3 and 4 are suitable for individual or small group practice and are equipped with vertical pianos Yamaha B3 with Silent technology.
-In addition, the Music Department runs rehearsal and studio facilities in three colleges (Van Mildert, Collingwood and University), and two spaces in the main Department building (Concert Room and Lecture Room), each equipped with grand or baby grand pianos, that can also be booked by students when not required for classes or performances.
+In addition, two spaces in Divinity House (Concert Room and Lecture Room), each equipped with grand piano, can also be booked by students when not required for teaching or performances.

 For research on music performance the department recently acquired a professional and advanced system for location recording of synchronised multi-camera and multi-track audio, and a workstation for audio/video editing and analysis, supporting all industry standard audiovisual editing software.